redkit-resources/docs/docs/en/unnoficial_docs/guides/create_usm_video.md

 ### Format

 Each subtitle file should be named the same as the video, with the addition of the ISO language code.
 For example, if you have a video `st_1.usm`, then the subtitle files will look like this:
+Subtitles for alternate voiceovers are located in the **altsubs** folder.

 ```bash
 subs/st_1_en.subs  (English subtitles)